|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 that the universe, in its very hot and dense initial phase, was a

-kind of unique "laboratory" of high-energy physics , in which the processes we are
+kind of unique "laboratory" of high-energy physics, in which the processes took

-set strong constraints on the parameters of these theories of
+possible to set strong constraints on the parameters of these

-elementary particles, and sometimes even their verification or
+theories of elementary particles, and sometimes even their

-*) For a detailed study of relic radiation, the COBE satellite (Cosmic Background Explorer) was launched in 1989 and in 2001 WMAP satellite (Wilkinson Microwave Anisotropy Probe), in 2007, an even more sensitive PLANCK probe was launched.
+*) For a detailed study of relic radiation, the COBE satellite (Cosmic Background Explorer) was launched in 1989, in 2001 WMAP satellite (Wilkinson Microwave Anisotropy Probe), in 2007, an even more sensitive PLANCK probe was launched.

 At first glance, it might seem that nuclear and